hieuthi/joplin-plugin-slash-commands/README.md

 ## Acknowledgements
 - Many thanks to @roman-r-m for the great [Quick Link](https://github.com/roman-r-m/joplin-plugin-quick-links) plugin which I used a lot and also a reference for this plugin
 - And Steven Levithan for a simple and easy-to-use [JavaScript Date Format Library](https://blog.stevenlevithan.com/archives/date-time-format)
-- The calendar command is based on Jakub T. Jankiewicz's [ascii-calendar](https://github.com/jcubic/calendar) code.
+- The Calendar Command is based on Jakub T. Jankiewicz's [ascii-calendar](https://github.com/jcubic/calendar) code.

 ## License